danielsogl/awesome-cordova-plugins/README.md

 };
 ```

-#### ES2015+/TypeScript
+#### ES2015+/TypeScript (without Angular)

-These modules can work in any ES2015+/TypeScript app (including Angular/Ionic apps).
-To use any plugin, import the class from the appropriate package, and use it's static methods.
+These modules can also be used without Angular by calling static methods directly:

 ```js
 import { Camera } from '@awesome-cordova-plugins/camera';